mit-plv/hemiola/README.md

 All the code and tools have already been git-cloned and built for faster evaluation, but it is totally okay trying to rebuild everything for tests.

+### VM information

+- OS: Ubuntu 22.04 LTS
+- sudo account
+  + ID: hemiola
+  + password: cav22artifact
+- Resource setting
+  + 2 processor cores
+  + 8GB RAM
+  + 20GB HDD

 Directory content
 -----------------

-- hemiola: **the current directory** containing the framework, case studies, and protocol compiler
+- hemiola: the current directory containing the framework, case studies, and protocol compiler
   + src: framework code
     * Dsl: the Hemiola DSL
     * Ex: case studies